dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_reset.rst

   idrac_password (True, str, None)
     iDRAC user password.

-    If the password is not provided, then the environment variable \ :literal:`IDRAC\_PASSWORD`\  is used.
+    If the password is not provided, then the environment variable \ :envvar:`IDRAC\_PASSWORD`\  is used.

     Example: export IDRAC\_PASSWORD=password